tbellembois/gochimitheque/README.md

 Chimithèque is an open source chemical product management application initially initiated by the ENS-Lyon (France) and co-developped with the Université Clermont-Auvergne (France).

 The project has started in 2015 and has moved to Github in 2017.
-The old subversion repository can be found here: https://sourcesup.renater.fr/scm/viewvc.php?root=chimitheque

-    Why Chimithèque?

-    We needed a global method to manage chemical products of the different departments and laboratories of the ENS to:
+Main goals:

 - improve the security with a precise global listing of the chemicals products stored in the entire school
 - reduce waste by encouraging chemical products managers to search in Chimithèque if a product can be borrowed from another department before ordering a new one

 ![screenshot](screenshot.png)